-These controls keep yearly rent increases in-line with the current levels of inflation – in 2018, the guideline allowed for a 1.8% increase, in 2019 it was 1.8%, and in 2020 rents can only be increased by 2.2%.
+These controls keep yearly rent increases in line with the current levels of inflation – in 2018, the guideline allowed for a 1.8% increase; in 2019 it was 1.8%, and in 2020 rents can only be increased by 2.2%.
 Unfortunately, these guidelines only apply if your unit was first occupied before Nov.
 15, 2018.
-Otherwise – whether you live in a purpose built apartment, a condo for rent by owner, etc. – a loophole in the Residential Tenancies Act may leave you vulnerable to uncontrolled rent increases.
+Otherwise – whether you live in a purpose-built apartment, a condo for rent by an owner, etc. – a loophole in the Residential Tenancies Act may leave you vulnerable to uncontrolled rent increases.
 In the past few years, condos have accounted for more than 80% of the new supply of rental units in Ontario, particularly in large urban centers.
-Rents for condos are, typically higher than the rents for similar sized purpose-built units.
+Rents for condos are typically higher than the rents for similar-sized purpose-built units.
 Even with thousands of new condos put up for lease each year, the flood of young professionals and new immigrants who want to live in the city center has kept vacancy rates low.
 Supply can’t seem to keep pace with the demand.
-It’s a competitive market and, in uncontrolled buildings, prices continue to rise to reflect this demand.
-At the end of the day, the real issue isn’t if Ontario should have a comprehensive rent control system, or if our current rent control system should be completely abolished.
+It’s a competitive market, and in uncontrolled buildings, prices continue to rise to reflect this demand.
+At the end of the day, the real issue isn’t if Ontario should have a comprehensive rent control system or if our current rent control system should be completely abolished.
 The issue is that the “loophole” that exempts certain rental units from rent control guidelines is not well-understood or well-publicized.
 If you are a renter in Ontario, remember that knowledge is power!
-Landlords are under no legal obligation to inform prospective tenants that their unit is not rent controlled so it pays to do your research before you sign a lease.
+Landlords are under no legal obligation to inform prospective tenants that their unit is not rent-controlled, so it pays to do your research before you sign a lease.
 If your unit was first occupied prior to Nov.
-15, 2018, you can be reasonably sure that you are protected by rent control, with a few exceptions.
+15, 2018, you could be reasonably sure that you are protected by rent control, with a few exceptions.
 The provisions of the RTA that deal with the maximum yearly rent increase do not apply with respect to a rental unit if:

 - rental units first occupied for residential purposes after November 15, 2018